 Orthostatic Intolerance Safety Talk

-When someone is suspended too long in a harness after a fall, the same phenomena can happen.
+When someone is suspended too long in a harness after a fall, the same phenomenon can happen.
 The problem with this is, unlike the soldier, the person in the harness will not be horizontal after fainting.
-After fainting they will remain in the same upright position and critical organs such as the heart, brain, and kidneys are not getting blood and oxygen.
+After fainting, they will remain in the same upright position, and critical organs such as the heart, brain, and kidneys are not getting blood and oxygen.
 Death will eventually occur if the individual is not brought down in a timely manner.

 Importance of a Rescue Plan

-Suspension trauma is an example of where a bad situation could turn worse quick.
+Suspension trauma is an example of where a bad situation could turn worse quickly.
 Look at all hazards for a work task, not just the obvious ones.
 Have a rescue plan in place and hold rescue drills if possible.
-No one plans to ever fall from heights but there needs to be a plan in place in case it does happen.
+No one plans to ever fall from heights, but there needs to be a plan in place in case it does happen.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!